Nalen98/GhidraEmu/README.md

 ![GhidraEmu](./images/DEMO.gif)

 ## What can it do
-  * Work with all architectures that ghidra supports, so you can add exotic processors and emulate them
+  * Work with all architectures that Ghidra supports, so you can add exotic processors and emulate them
   * CPU context, stack and heap emualtion
   * Applying patched bytes from Ghidra
   * Breakpoints to control emualtion process